 The roomy cabin is very quiet and the ride is comfortable, befitting a Buick flagship.

 The third-row seat is relatively roomy for the class.

-But the unintuitive gear selector is fussy and a nuisance to use in parking maneuvers.
+The infotainment system is easy to use, but the unintuitive gear selector is a nuisance in parking maneuvers.

 A manual sunshade for the sunroof and only a two-way lumbar adjustment for the seat are odd, given the price.
 The Enclave is freshened for 2022 with a number of exterior styling updates.

 Forward collision warning, automatic emergency braking with pedestrian detection, lane departure warning, lane keeping assistance, blind spot warning and rear cross traffic warning become standard.